DOMIAXEGDE/scripted/README.md

 If I were to distill it into one sentence:

 > **A modular, file-based symbolic data system for defining, cross-referencing, and composing engineering and scientific information — enabling traceable, recursive resolution of complex, multi-context specifications into human-readable and machine-readable outputs.**

----

-If you want, I can also **map this directly to NASA’s systems engineering processes** so its role is explicit in the lifecycle (requirements, verification, validation, design data traceability).
-That would make the "NASA STANDARD" tag in your data model directly meaningful in a formal engineering sense.